 b.
 Proposals submitted in response to this Announcement must include a Data Management Plan of up to two pages describing how these requirements will be satisfied.
-The Data Management Plan should be aligned with the Data Management Guidance provided under (d) below.
 The contents of the Data Management Plan (or absence thereof), and past performance regarding such plans, will be considered as part of proposal review.
 A typical plan should include descriptions of the types of environmental data and information expected to be created during the course of the project; the tentative date by which data will be shared; the standards to be used for data/metadata format and content; methods for providing data access; approximate total volume of data to be collected; and prior experience in making such data accessible.
-The costs of data preparation, accessibility, or archiving may be included in the proposal budget unless otherwise stated in the Guidance.
+The costs of data preparation, accessibility, or archiving may be included in the proposal budget.
 Accepted submission of data to the NOAA National Centers for Environmental Information (NCEI) is one way to satisfy data sharing requirements; however, NCEI is not obligated to accept all submissions and may charge a fee, particularly for large or unusual datasets.
+The NOAA Program is not offering specific data management technical guidance.
+Proposals are to describe their proposed approach.
+Use of open-standard formats and methods is encouraged.
+For more information about data sharing in this program, contact the agency official listed in Section VII. of this funding announcement.